 Research suggests there are also certain cold showers benefits for your immune system, since cold exposure can increase white blood cell production.
 One study found that adults who regularly showered in the cold for 30 days experienced a 29 percent reduction in sickness and absence from work compared to a control group.

-It takes guts and grit to plunge into cold water, and many find that although it might feel unpleasant, it actually puts them in a better mood afterwards.
+It takes guts and grit to plunge into cold water, and many find that although it might feel unpleasant, it actually puts them in a better mood afterward.

 By overcoming your fear of being uncomfortable and facing acute stress head on (in the form of the freezing cold), you can learn to better handle the physiological symptoms that your body experiences when you’re stressed or scared, such as racing thoughts, fast breathing and shaking.

-Some research suggests that cold therapy can even benefit those suffering from depression, anxiety and panic attacks.
-In addition to releasing endorphins and other chemicals that make you feel more alert and excited, another mechanism by which cold showers may boost your mood is by increasing electrical impulses from peripheral nerve endings in the brain, which seems to have some antidepressant effects.
+In addition to releasing endorphins and other chemicals that make you feel more alert and excited, another mechanism by which cold showers work for boosting your mood is by increasing electrical impulses from peripheral nerve endings in the brain, which seems to have some antidepressant effects.

-While it’s unlikely to cause substantial weight loss without being combined with other lifestyle changes, cold exposure may also help with weight loss.
-Studies have found that being cold activates brown adipose tissue (brown fat), which burns more energy in order to warm the body.
-This uses up calories and may help give your metabolism a boost.
+While it’s unlikely to cause substantial weight loss without being combined with other lifestyle changes, exposure to the cold may also help with weight loss.

 Which is better, a cold or hot shower?
 It all depends on your goals.

-Warm showers can definitely be a good way to relax, make yourself sleepy before bed, and even soothe sore muscles.
-A steamy shower is also a good way to loosen up mucus that may be trapped in your airways and contributing to respiratory systems like congestion.
+Warm showers can definitely be a good way to relax, make yourself sleepy before bed and even soothe sore muscles.
+A steamy shower is also a good way to loosen up mucus that may be trapped in your airways and contributing to respiratory system issues, like congestion.

 That being said, very hot showers are not recommended for those with sensitive skin or symptoms like dryness, redness and eczema.
 If you have high blood pressure or get dizzy easily, you may also want to avoid becoming very hot.